 Nolan is currently completing his master’s degree in vocal performance at the University of Victoria, where he studies with Benjamin Butterfield.
 Prior to this, he earned his Bachelor of Music in vocal performance at Canadian Mennonite University in Winnipeg, where he studied with David Klassen.
 He also attended a weekend babysitter’s course once, but that was over a decade ago, so maybe don’t hire him for that unless you really trust him.

-On the concert stage, Nolan has appeared this season with University of Victoria Wind Symphony and Voice Ensembles as the tenor soloist in Kurt Weill’s Berliner Requiem.
+On the concert stage, Nolan has appeared this season with the University of Victoria Orchestra as a soloist for Beethoven’s Choral Fantasy and Bernstein’s Chichester Psalms, as well as the UVic Wind Symphony and Voice Ensembles as the tenor soloist in Kurt Weill’s Berliner Requiem.
 Nolan also appeared in two performances with the Victoria Baroque Players in their 2017/2018 season as a soloist in the cantatas of J.S.
 Bach, and as the tenor soloist in the Victoria Philharmonic Choir’s performance of Puccini’s Messa di Gloria.

 When he isn’t singing, Nolan still finds himself immersed in the world of music.
 He moonlights as a drummer in a variety of bands, including with Kenzie Jane and Two Crows for Comfort, playing different styles of music, from R&B to folk to rock.
 He also occasionally can be heard on Radio Southern Manitoba, where he hosts a variety of different radio programs ranging from country gospel to hymns to classical.
 His favorite song to play on the radio is Neil Young’s “Harvest Moon”, although he is not above a good run with the Oak Ridge Boys.